yhecon/Mortality_Covid_China/readme.md

 About data: all the data to replicate the results will be posted upon publication.
 Currently we upload the main workfile (~/data/main.dta), which generate the necessary baseline results for this study.

-- main.dta: workfile to generate the baseline results - (Figure 2, Figure 3, Figure 4, and Figure 6)
+- main.dta: workfile to generate the baseline results - (Figure 2, Figure 3, Figure 4, and Figure 6; Table S1, Table S2, Table S3, Table S5; EX_Figure2, EX_Figure3, EX_Figure4, EX_Figure5)

 Last update: 21st May 2021